wnayes/bond-wm/docs/docs/getting-started/running.md

 out.

-As with other X11 window managers, it is common to edit your `.xinitrc` file and add `electron-wm` to the end, making it the last executable invoked when starting your X server.
+As with other X11 window managers, it is common to edit your `.xinitrc` file and add `bond-wm` to the end, making it the last executable invoked when starting your X server.

 If your configuration package is in a non-default location, specify it via the `--config` command line parameter.

 ```
-electron-wm --config ~/my-desktop-config
+bond-wm --config ~/my-desktop-config
 ```

-If you omit `--config` it is assumed that your configuration resides in the `electron-wm-config` folder that the init script creates by default.
+If you omit `--config` it is assumed that your configuration resides in the `bond-wm-config` folder that the init script creates by default.

 Note that `--config` doesn't have to refer to a local folder.
 This can be any "package identifier" that Node.js can `require` at runtime, provided you have installed the package.
-For example, if you want the vanilla react template that electron-wm provides, you could `npm i -g @electron-wm/react-config` and then pass `--config @electron-wm/react-config`.
+For example, if you want the vanilla react template that bond-wm provides, you could `npm i -g @bond-wm/react-config` and then pass `--config @bond-wm/react-config`.

 ## Transparency